interledger/rafiki/infrastructure/local/README.md

 pnpm localenv:dbvolumes:remove
 ```

-If you want to use Postgres as the accounting database instead of Tigerbeetle, you can append `psql` to the `localenv:` commands:
+If you want to use Postgres as the accounting database instead of TigerBeetle, you can append `psql` to the `localenv:` commands:

 ```
 pnpm localenv:psql:start